Seriousattempts/Bootloader_Unlock_Retroid_Pocket_3Plus/README.md

 Bootloader unlock using CVE-2022-38694 for Retroid Pocket 3+ **By following this guide, you acknowledge that you understand the risks involved in unlocking your device's bootloader.
 Ensure you have backed up all important data before proceeding.
 Credits: This bootloader unlocking process is based on the work from the following repository: TomKing062/CVE-2022-38694_unlock_bootloader.**

-The bootloader unlock is required before flashing any custom firmware or custom fixes like
-- ~~[GammaOS](https://github.com/TheGammaSqueeze/GammaOS)~~ Device doesn't install GammaOS

 ## Warning for video proof:
 *I did this late at night with no sleep and after I stopped recording, going based off of lack of energy memory.
 I apologize ahead of time*